 Here are a number of DIY methods that we have used before to clear a blocked drain, that I hope might be useful.
 But, in the event of an emergency you will need to call the experts.
-Many of the experts out there can be called upon at any time, but see below for a few of the most common methods for clearing a minor drain blockage cheaply and easily. *Remember -If you don’t feel comfortable , contact your local drain clearance company for assistance.
+Many of the experts out there can be called upon at any time, but see below for a few of the most common methods for clearing a minor drain blockage cheaply and easily. *Remember -If you don’t feel comfortable using the DIY approach, contact your local drain clearance company for assistance.

 DIY Blocked Drain Solutions